2007 – Today

-2007 marked the completion of the 3rd major capital works project in the last 25 years – the Liggins Atrium Project.
-This newly renovated Science Block was renamed the Roseby Building after the school’s longest serving Head, Miss GA Roseby.
+2007 marked the completion of the third major capital works project in the last 30 years, the Liggins Atrium Project.
+This newly renovated Science Block was renamed the Roseby Building after the School’s longest serving Head, Miss G A Roseby.
 Also in 2007, the former Cremorne Post Office was established as a Training and Function Centre and named after Bruce and Marcia Adams, passionate supporters of Redlands, particularly during its critical transition period in the 1970s and 1980s.
 In 2010, the Fitness Centre was opened on the Military Road Campus with equipment for students including specialised weight training for representative sports, including Rugby and Rowing.

 Main photo: Junior School students jump rope, 2011